SylviaOne/Repo-hub/README.md

-## I knew I shouldn't steal a mixer from work, but it was a whisk I was willing to take.
+## Yesterday a clown held a door open for me.
+I thought it was a nice jester.